Multimedia biographer and business journalist

 About This Series

-Published in RapplerEsquire Philippines, and lalarimando.com.
+Published in RapplerEsquire Philippines, One News, several podcasts, and lalarimando.com.